Have you ever had one of those days where you look at yourself in the mirror and think – what am I doing?

 When sparring or meditating, the principle is to learn how to manage the adrenaline, keeping yourself in a neutral stance and the mind focussed.
 As humans, we are driven by our instincts and emotions – me probably more than most!

 Yet, we need to learn to move away from this initial impulse.
-The best thing I learnt was to listen intently to what is being said and ensuring I have the information to hand.
+The best thing I learnt was to listen intently to what is being said and ensure I have the information to hand.
 Pacing myself in my responses and referring to the facts, helped me maintain a sense of control.

 “Do the do-able”